r-pufky/docs/troubleshooting-pc.md

 * Is the GPU running hot at idle/load? (generally, 85c is the limit on GPU heat) If it is, ensure that fans/heatsink are clean and connected.
 Some drivers will bluescreen if the GPU temperature remains too hot.
+* SLI?
+Test each card indepently, in each slot.
+Verify that both cards and slots are functioning properly
+* Use a different PCIe slot.
+Your 16x might be borked

 ### HDD's
 Setup [CrystalDiskInfo][7] and run it.
 It should detect all of your HDD's and